VadymV/BOB/README.md

 Furthermore, GCP is probably a preferred choice when it comes to what I want to achieve with this project.

 The next update is scheduled for **28.04.2024** ⏲️.
-- I will deploy a containerized FastAPI web app on Cloud Run and GKE :trophy:.
+- I will deploy a containerized FastAPI web app on Cloud Run and GKE :trophy:

 Next step: Kubeflow.